 Habitat: Witch Hazel grows as an understory plant in dry to moist soils of deciduous forests.
 It can tolerate a dense canopy but flowering is best if the canopy has sunny breaks.
 The plant produces suckering stems but reproduces only by seed.
 There is considerable variation in size of plant, leaf size, and flower color from south to north in this species range.

 Names: The genus name, Hamamelis, is from a Greek word believed to be derived from fruit capsules of this genus resembling the fruit of a certain type of Greek fruit tree, possibly the medlar.
 The species name, Virginiana refers to the state of Virginia from where the type plant for classification was obtained.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: One other species of Hamamelis exists that is not native to Minnesota but grows here and is present in the Garden - H. vernalis.
+Comparisons: There is one other species of Hamamelis that is not native to Minnesota - H. vernalis.
 This is a late winter to spring flowering Witch Hazel, which has flowers that range in color from deep red to yellow and are fragrant.
 The leaves are less rounded and the root system is stoloniferous, not suckering.
 At one time it was thought that certain plants in the Garden were that species but the recent plant census indicates that the Garden plants all have the characteristics of H. virginiana.